-- 2.18 Co-operation between local authorities will help maximise the benefits of these substantial changes to the rail network. - 2.19 To encourage the use of rail, local improvements are proposed for access to Keynsham station, including: - An around Keynsham bus service with links especially from east Keynsham; - Incorporating a new bus stop in the vicinity of the station; - Links into a wider cycle route network; - Improved and more secure cycle parking facilities; - New pedestrian crossing on Keynsham Road for improved access from Somerdale site; - Pedestrian routes assessed (and improved) as part of a non-motorised users audit; - Improved waiting facilities for passengers; - Provision of real time service information in the town centre, such as in the Town Hall to supplement that recently introduced on the station platforms; - Provision of CCTV cameras for improved security; - An increase in capacity in the over-flow car park which should be opened by July 2015 - Marketing to 'relaunch' Keynsham station once the main improvements are in place. - 2.20 Key Action: The growth in rail capacity and the range of services available as part of the MetroWest and other schemes will support significantly more rail journeys to/from Keynsham.
+- 2.19 Co-operation between local authorities will help maximise the benefits of these substantial changes to the rail network. - 2.20 To encourage the use of rail, local improvements are proposed for access to Keynsham station, including: - An around Keynsham bus service with links especially from east Keynsham; - Incorporating a new bus stop in the vicinity of the station; - Links into a wider cycle route network; - Improved and more secure cycle parking facilities; - New pedestrian crossing on Keynsham Road for improved access from Somerdale site; - Pedestrian routes assessed (and improved) as part of a non-motorised users audit; - Improved waiting facilities for passengers; - Provision of real time service information in the town centre, such as in the Civic Centre to supplement that recently introduced on the station platforms; - Provision of CCTV cameras for improved security (with contributions from the Somerdale development); - An increase in capacity in the over-flow car park which should be opened by July 2015 - Marketing to 'relaunch' Keynsham station once the main improvements are in place. - Keynsham station has already benefitted from the installation of a new ramp to facilitate disabled accessibility to Platform 1, together with new lighting and tactile surfacing to both platforms. - A new shelter has just been installed on Platform 1 whilst works are ongoing to improve the shelter on Platform 2 and to add an additional one to increase current sheltered waiting and seating capacity.
+This work has been funded by Network Rail as part of their Great Western Mainline electrification programme. - Under MetroWest, a stations improvement and branding working group has been established and this is preparing a programme of joint work (between the joint MetroWest project officers, Network Rail and GWR) to identify funding and implement a programme of safety and personal security improvements like improved lighting, CCTV and improved/secure cycle parking facilities at Keynsham and other local rail stations in the MetroWest area.
+This is being partly funded by contributions from the Somerdale and Keynsham K2B (the Meadows, Park Road) developments.

+2.21 Key Action: The growth in rail capacity and the range of services available as part of the MetroWest and other schemes will support significantly more rail journeys to/from

+Keynsham.
 Access provision to the station has to be improved if the take up of these enhanced services is to be maximised.